Hamza Mirza: Biography

-Hamza Mirza was part of the Safavid army when Ottomans attacked Tabriz in 1585.
-However, the assassination of Amir Khan Mawsillu-Turkman, the governor of Azerbaijan, allegedly on the orders of Hamza Mirza caused a rift among the Qizilbash tribes.
-According to Hamza, Amir Khan obstructed his efforts to identify those responsible for his mother’s murder.
+Hamza Mirza was part of the Safavid army when the Ottomans attacked Tabriz in 1585.
+However, the assassination of Amir Khan Mawsillu-Turkman, the governor of Azerbaijan province, allegedly on the orders of Hamza Mirza caused a rift among the Qizilbash tribes.
+According to Hamza, Amir Khan obstructed his efforts to identify those responsible for his mother's murder.

 Upon learning of the Ottoman forces nearing Tabriz, Hamza Mirza requested help from the Takalu and Turkman tribes.
-However, many of the prominent commanders, such as Mohammad Khan Turkoman (governor of Kashan), Vali Khan Takalu (governor of Hamadan), and Masib Khan Sharaf al-Din Oghli Takalu (governor of Ray), who were resentful over the killing of Amir Khan, refused to obey his command and entered open rebellion in support of his younger brother Tahmasp Mirza on 21 February 1586.
+However, many of the prominent commanders, such as Mohammad Khan Turkoman (governor of Kashan), Vali Khan Takalu (governor of Hamadan), and Masib Khan Sharaf al-Din Oghli Takalu (governor of Ray), who were resentful over the killing of Amir Khan, refused to obey his command and started an open rebellion in support of his younger brother Tahmasp Mirza on 21 February 1586.
 However, the rebellion was suppressed and Tahmasp Mirza was imprisoned in Alamut on 23 May 1586.

 Death

 Worried that Hamza Mirza would take revenge for his mother's murder, the Qizilbash resolved to have the crown prince assassinated.
-He was stabbed to death in the Karabakh on the night 6 December 1586 in his camp by Khodi, his personal barber, and was buried in Ardabil, after which the murderer was promptly executed.
+He was stabbed to death in Karabakh on the night of 6 December 1586 in his camp by Khodi, his personal barber, and was buried in Ardabil, after which the murderer was promptly executed.
 After Hamza Mirza's death, the Ottoman army easily took Tabriz, and his younger brother Abu Talib Mirza was appointed as the Safavid crown prince by the Qizilbash emirs.

 Family

-Entrance of Safavid Prince Haydar Mirza, son of Hamza Mirza, in Istanbul as a hostage in 1590.
+Entrance of Safavid Prince Haydar Mirza, son of Hamza Mirza, in Constantinople as a hostage in 1590.
 Divan of Mahmud Abd al-Baki, 1590–95.

 Hamza Mirza initially married Oghlan Pasha Khanum, daughter of Soltan Hosayn Mirza and granddaughter of Bahram Mirza in 1578.
 Hamza Mirza, upon the advice of Mirza Salman Jaberi, married Tinatina, daughter of Alexander II of Kakheti in 1579 and Fakhrijan-Begum, daughter of Simon I of Kartli in 1582.
 Later in April 1582, Mirza Salman Jaberi, seeking closer ties to the royal family, married his own daughter Safiya Begum to Hamza Mirza.

 According to Antonio de Gouvea, who quoted Simão de Moraes, Augustinian missionary stationed in Hormuz, Tinatina once convinced Hamza to convert to Christianity when he was gravely ill.
 However, according to Gouvea, this story was forged by an Armenian priest who met de Moraes.
 De Gouvea further claimed that Abbas told him that Hamza greatly favoured Christianity.

-His son Ismail Mirza was sent to Alamut upon Abbas's accession to the throne and was blinded in 1591.
-His younger son Haydar Mirza was sent as a hostage to Ottoman court in 1590 and died there in 1596.
+His son, Ismail Mirza, was sent to Alamut upon Abbas's accession to the throne and was blinded in 1591.
+His younger son Haydar Mirza was sent as a hostage to the Ottoman court in 1590 in order to secure the Treaty of Constantinople (1590) and seal the end of the Ottoman–Safavid War (1578–1590), but he died there in 1596.